pirc-pl/unrealircd-modules/README.md

 This one implements the IRCv3 [MONITOR command](https://ircv3.net/specs/core/monitor-3.2).
 It's independent from the built-in WATCH.

+### bot-tag

+This one adds an `inspircd.org/bot` message tag to each message sent by a bot (marked with +B flag).
+This is compatible with more than one existing server software, and can be used bots to avoid replying to other bots.
+In my opinion, a metadata key is the superior solution, but so far message tags are much more universally supported.

 ## Unreal 4.x.x modules

 Remember that modules listed below are now unsupported.